tiksem/KotlinSpirit/README.md

 Note: `toRule` is used to convert the grammar to a rule.

 # Thread safety
-A compiled parser is complitely thread-safe, you can access it from different threads at the same time.
+A compiled parser is completely thread-safe, you can access it from different threads at the same time.
 And it's lock-free as well.
-However if you use grammars or lazy rules in your rule, Parser creates a copy of your rule for each thread internally.
+However, if you use grammar or lazy rules in your rule, Parser creates a copy of your rule for each thread internally.
 You don't need to worry about it a lot, KotlinSpirit does all the job underhood.
-However it may affect performance slightly.
+However, it may affect performance slightly.

 # Debugging
 KotlinSpirit has a debugging engine included, which makes it easier to debug errors in your parser.
 To enable debugging you need to call `debug()` on your root rule.

 For example: `val debugIntRule = int.debug()`

-After parsing is finished you can get a tree of your parsing process using `DebugEngine.root`.
+After parsing is finished you can get a tree of your parsing process using `parser.getDebugTree()`.
 The tree is passed to `ParseException` as well.
 The tree is also convertible to json string using `toString` method.

 ### Debug names
 KotlinSpirit assigns readable names for all the rules by default.
-However if you want to specify your own custom name you can do it applying `debug(name: String)` method to intermidiate rules.
+However, if you want to specify your own custom name you can do it by applying `debug(name: String)` method to intermediate rules.

 Let's come back to our first example and make it debuggable.
 ```Kotlin